astropy/specutils/docs/source/custom_loaders.rst

 * WCS information are in the ``PRIMARY`` (Extension 0) header.
 They will be used to establish dispersion values and unit.
 * Flux values (data) are in Extension 1, the first column (column index starts from 0).
-(If flux unit not found in the table column definition, Pyfocal will attempt to get the unit from the ``BUNIT`` keyword in the same header that contains WCS information.
+(If flux unit not found in the table column definition, SpecViz will attempt to get the unit from the ``BUNIT`` keyword in the same header that contains WCS information.
 If still not found, it is assumed to be :math:`\textnormal{erg} \; \AA^{-1} \; \textnormal{cm}^{-2} \; \textnormal{s}^{-1}`.)